-We also wish to thank the Ports of the SEA-EU Alliance, which we had the privilege of visiting throughout this project.
-Their openness and hospitality provided critical real-world insights that greatly enriched the creation of this manual.
+We also wish to thank the SEA-EU Alliance stakeholders for their participation in the co-creation process of the joint programme.
+Their openness and hospitality provided valuable real-world insights that significantly enriched the development of this manual.

 Our sincere thanks also go to the companies that generously shared data and information, offering their support selflessly.
 Their collaboration was crucial in ensuring the accuracy and relevance of the material.